Enid (song)

 "Enid" is a song by the Canadian alternative rock group Barenaked Ladies.
 It was written by Steven Page and Ed Robertson and released as the lead single from their 1992 debut album, Gordon.
-The song was successful in their home country, reaching number two on the RPM Top Singles chart to become their highest-charting single until "It's All Been Done" reached number one in 1999.
-"Enid" was Canada's 28th most successful song of 1992.
+The song was successful in their home country, reaching number two on the RPM 100 Hit Tracks chart to become their highest-charting single until "It's All Been Done" reached number one in 1999.
+"Enid" was Canada's 28th-most-successful song of 1992.

 Background and content

 The song's title was inspired by Enid Egers, a waitress at Spanky's Pub in Moncton, New Brunswick.
 The band found it interesting that "Enid" spelled backwards is "dine."
 Although she was the source of the title itself, the main thrust of the song is about Steven Page's first girlfriend.

 The original studio version has been described as one of the most complex recordings of the band's earlier career by Steven Page in the liner notes for Disc One: All Their Greatest Hits.
 It includes a horn section, pedal steel guitar, a cuica and a pastiche of Depeche Mode as an intro (the voice in which is that of producer Michael Phillip Wojewoda).